rex-sheridan/taklo/README.md

   - Paths never contain `:`
   - API function invocations will call custom http-request overrides
   - API function invocations that require a JSON body will attempt to serialize the body as JSON and expect a seq
+  - Adopt multimethods or protocols to allow for Open/Closed principle and Liskov substitution principle

 ## Usage